2019 – 2020 Positions

 Outreach and Engagement Specialist

 Support local community prevention, behavioral health, and general well-being efforts.
 Raise public awareness about heroin and opiate addiction to help mitigate the multiple barriers to recovery (lack of awareness, stigma, misinformation, etc.) that exist.
 Represent Rural Health Network by attending health fairs and events, coordinating Narcan trainings, and participating in the Northern Broome Addiction Awareness Coalition meetings and events (in Whitney Point 1-2 times monthly).
-Meet with patients at Lourdes Hospital and make appropriate referrals.
 Conduct non-clinical healthcare intakes, assessments, and screenings.
 Some evenings and occasional weekend hours will be required.
 Personal vehicle necessary.
 Mileage reimbursement.

 900 Hour Positions